jonkchan/SQL-Practice/README.md

 ### What is a Calculated Field?

 - Data stored within a database's tables is often not available in the exact format needed by your application.
-  - City, State, and ZIP codes are stored in separate columns, but your mailing lable needs them retireved as one correctly formatted field.
+  - City, State, and ZIP codes are stored in separate columns, but your mailing label needs them retrieved as one correctly formatted field.
   - Column data is in mixed upper and lowercase, and your report needs all data presented in uppercase.
   - You need total, averages, or other calculations based on table data.
 - What you really want is to retrieve converted, calculated, or reformatted data directly from the database.